$50+ Million Recovered Since 2015

 About Morris Wilson – Best Rated Law Firm

 Morris Wilson Knepp Jacquette, P.C. is a personal injury law firm based in Montgomery County, PA.
-Our law firm has been recognized as a Best Law Firm by U.S. News & World Report since 2016 in the areas of Personal Injury Law and Medical Malpractice Law.
+Our law firm achieved a Best Law Firm rating by U.S. News & World Report in the areas of medical malpractice law and personal injury law from 2016 until the rating was discontinued in August 2023.
 We’re dedicated advocates who provide personal attention to our clients.
 Call us today at (610) 825-0500.

 Get the Attention to Detail Your Case Needs